isaactpetersen/Principles-Psychological-Assessment/Chapter-Abstracts.md

 It is also important to report aspects of reliability and validity, both in current sample and from prior studies.
 Describe the current sample and assessment methods in adequate detail.

-# Chapter 14: Ethical Issues in Assessment
+# Chapter 14 Abstract "Ethical Issues in Assessment":

 According to the Belmont Report, professional ethics includes respect for persons, beneficence, and justice.
 It is also important to follow the APA Ethics Code and AERA guidelines.